 Fund Financial Statements - During the year, the Town segregates transactions related to certain Town functions or activities in separate funds in order to aid financial management and to demonstrate legal compliance.
 Fund financial statements are designed to present financial information of the Town at this more detailed level.
-Fund financial statements are provided for governmental, proprietary, and fiduciary funds.
+Fund financial statements are provided for governmental and proprietary funds.